raajb/rails5-blog/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a simple Rails5 blog designed to illustrate features of the framework and a starting point for anyone to create a Rails app

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.3.1

-* System dependencies
+* System dependencies: None

-* Configuration

-* Database creation
+* Simply run bin/rails server on the terminal

+* Uses My-Sql, so not much --> will convert to postgres

-* Database initialization
+* Database initialization (TO DO)

-* How to run the test suite
+* How to run the test suite (TO DO)

-* Services (job queues, cache servers, search engines, etc.)
+* Services (job queues, cache servers, search engines, etc.) (None)

-* Deployment instructions
+* Deployment instructions (None)

-* ...